User Guide

 2. Creating the Directory: In the root directory of the microSD card, create a folder named hd.
 This folder will be scanned by the board to locate your emulated hard disk files.

 3. File Transfer: Transfer files and folders from your PC/Mac/Linux computer to the hd folder on the microSD card.
-These will be recognized by the SidecarT board as part of the emulated hard disk.
+These will be recognized by the Multi-device as part of the emulated hard disk.
 Additionally, you can manage file transfers between the emulated hard disk and other hard disk drivers.

 4. Initialization and Setup:

-• Insert the prepared microSD card into the SidecarT board.
+• Insert the prepared microSD card into the Multi-device.

 • Turn on the board.
 It will automatically detect the microSD card.